News in brief:

 Last week we named and shamed Priority Pass and OptionTown, operator of the British Airways Flight Pass scheme, as companies who were refusing to cut their pre-paying customers a deal due to flight cancellations.

 I’m delighted to say that, since our article, Priority Pass has done the decent thing and extended all paid memberships by three months.

 I have also received a number of complaints about Gatwick Airport Parking.
 In theory, the airport IS offering refunds on pre-paid parking under its standard cancellation policy.
 In reality, it seems that the money is not turning up.

-You can get a feel for the emails I’ve had from the TrustPilot reviews here.
 If you are due any money from Gatwick Airport Parking then I recommend you keep a close eye on your card statements.